 Role of Sexual Perception in Acquaintance-Initiated Sexual Aggression

 Male-initiated sexual aggression toward female acquaintances is a major public-health problem on college campuses.
 Theoretical models of sexual coercion and aggression between acquaintances implicate misperception of women’s sexual interest as a proximal predictor of sexually aggressive behavior.
 The inclusion of misperception in theoretical models is supported by a burgeoning literature linking impoverished processing of women’s sexual interest to increased risk of sexually coercive or aggressive behavior.
 For example, we have shown that high-risk men, relative to low-risk men, show less attention to, sensitivity to, and memory for women’s affective cues, and are more influenced by provocativeness of dress and other physical characteristics of women when judging women’s dating-relevant affect in full-body photographs.
 Recently, we have begun the development and evaluation of training procedures designed to enhance the accuracy of men’s judgments of women’s sexual interest.
 Both trial-by-trial feedback and explicit instruction about non-verbal affective indicators of women’s sexual interest have increased men’s focus on women’s affective cues and decreased men’s focus on women’s non-affective cues when judging women’s sexual interest.
-Currently, we are completing an NIAAA-funded study to evaluate the extent to which an enhanced training protocol fosters robust transfer to a moderate dose of alcohol.
-We also are beginning an NIAAA-funded study that uses eye-tracking methods to evaluate the influence of a moderate dose of alcohol on men's overt visual attention to women's faces, women's bodies, and the social envrionment while judging women's momentary sexual interest.
+We also recently completed two NIAAA-funded studies, one of which evaluated the extent to which an enhanced training protocol fostered robust transfer to a moderate dose of alcohol and another that used eye-tracking methods to evaluate the influence of a moderate dose of alcohol on men's overt visual attention to women's faces, women's bodies, and the social envrionment while judging women's momentary sexual interest.

 Role of Affective Processing in Disordered Eating